-It is easy to assume that anything that is safe to use on humans is safe to use on cats, but this is not true.
-Cats lack the necessary liver enzymes to break down many products which are safe to use in humans.
+It is easy to assume that anything that is safe to use on humans is safe to use on cats, however, cats lack the necessary liver enzymes to break down many products which are safe to use in humans.
 They are also at an increased risk of toxicity due to ingesting anything which comes into contact with their coat when they groom.

-Products containing either chlorhexidine diacetate or iodine as well as salt water (saline) are safe for cats.
+Products which contain either chlorhexidine diacetate or iodine, as well as salt water (saline), are safe for cats.

 |Chlorhexidine (Peridex, ChlorhexiDerm, Avaguard)||Comes in 1% or 2% strength.
 Dilute 2% at a ratio of 2 tablespoons per 1 gallon of water.
 Do not use chlorhexidine inside the ears as it is ototoxic.|

 |Iodine (Betadine)||Dilute to the colour of weak tea.|

 |Salt water (saline)||Mix 1 tablespoon salt in 1 cup (250 ml/8.5 oz) warm water.|

 Antiseptics come in a number of groups, and all of these groups should be avoided:

 |Phenols||Substances which turn white in water.
 Brands include Dettol and TCP.|

 |Peroxigen||The most common type of perixigen antiseptic is hydrogen peroxide.|